-- b.
+b.
 With the approval of the Director of the Environmental Law Center or the Director's designee, an LLM candidate may waive Environmental Law or Administrative Law if the Candidate has successfully completed equivalent course work in a JD program at an ABA accredited law school or comparable international academic institution.
-Although requirements may be waived, the total number of credits required for degree completion remains unchanged. - c.
-Any remaining electives may be chosen from the courses and experiential options listed above and from the list of approved courses in regulation IV.F.1.c.
+Although requirements may be waived, the total number of credits required for degree completion remains unchanged.

-29 For purposes of this regulation, the summer session shall be considered as a "semester."
+28 For purposes of this regulation, the summer session shall be considered as a "semester."

-30 Students enrolled in the online learning program are required to satisfy the same degree requirements, but the availability of elective courses is limited.
+29 Students enrolled in the online learning program are required to satisfy the same degree requirements, but the availability of elective courses is limited.
 Students should consult the Program Planning Guidelines for the online learning program to ensure that all graduation requirements are met.